ivalentinee/ivalentinee.github.io/en/_posts/2021-09-24-emacs-on-windows.md

 ```

 ## PowerShell
-Cmd was not an option, so I had to make PowerShell work inside shell-mode:
+Cmd was not an option, so I had to make PowerShell work in shell-mode:
 ```elisp
 (if (string= system-type "windows-nt")
     (setq